 - Dinner and Breakfast will only be provided for the Hotel stays.
-Plan to cook your own dinners for 2 nights.
-Also plan to have lunch on trail for day 3 & 4 although we'll likely stop for tacos but no guarantees.
+Plan to cook your own dinners for at least 2 nights.
+There are plenty of dinner options in town on the 4th day if you wish to drive into town.
+Also, plan to have lunch on trail for day 3 & 4 although we'll likely stop for tacos but no guarantees.

 - 5 gallons extra fuel recommended